Inspiration

 What was the internet of the early 2000s

-Chaos, disharmony, rock and roll, and absolutely no rules in design.
-But still, it was charming like the Wild West.
+Chaos, disharmony, rock and roll, and absolutely no design rules made it charming, like the Wild West.

-Let’s take a tour back to the early 2000s and have a look at how web design was developing and how diverse it was until flat design overcame it all.
+Let’s travel back to the early 2000s and examine how web design was developing and how diverse it was until flat design overcame it all.

 Stone Age of web design